ibm-cloud-docs/vpc/api-metadata-change-log.md

 - Follow HTTP redirect rules for any `3xx` HTTP status code
 - Consume only the resources and properties your application needs to function
 - Avoid depending on behavior that is not explicitly documented

+## 12 November 2024
+{: #12-november-2024-metadata}

+### For all version dates
+{: #12-november-2024-all-version-dates-metadata}

+**Instance cluster network attachments.** If a virtual server instance has cluster network attachments, [retrieving the instance](/apidocs/vpc-metadata#get-instance) now includes a `cluster_network_attachments` property in the response.
+Additionally, you can [retrieve an instance cluster network attachment](/apidocs/vpc/latest#get-instance-cluster-network-attachment) for additional details on the instance's cluster network attachments.
+For more information, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#12-november-2024).

 ## 4 June 2024
 {: #4-june-2024-metadata}